Cartfull-Shopper/cartfull-shopper.github.io/content/pricing/_index.md

   services:
   - "Add up to 8 users for your store"
   - "All features included"
-  - "Retain data for up to 500K carts
+  - "Retain data for up to 500K carts"
   button:
     enable : true
     label : "1 week free trial"